 What’s the format?

 The event is a mix of three-minute project pitches and facilitated networking.
 Each pitch will finish with a call to action, asking the audience to share their skills and experience to help further their project.
 Between project pitches, there are short bursts of networking where you’ll be able to spark new connections and talk to the project pitchers about how you can support their work.
-The networking event is an interactive, standing event, though limited seating may be available.
+The networking event is an interactive, at times standing event, though limited seating will be available.